asteroid-lang/asteroid/Asteroid User Guide.md

 The `structure` statement introduces a new typed data structure.
 In this case it introduces a data structure of type `Person` with three "slots".
 We use this data structure to build a list of persons.
 One of the interesting things  is that we can pattern match the generated data structure as in the second `let` statement in the program above.

-It turns out that data structures defined with the `structure` command also support prototype based OO programming.
-More of that below.
+In addition to the default constructor, structures in Asteroid also support user specified constructors and member functions.
+We'll talk about those later when we talk about OO programming in Asteroid.

 ## The `let` Statement